Radarsat-1: Payload

-RADARSAT-1 used a synthetic aperture radar (SAR) sensor to image the Earth at a single microwave frequency of 5.3 GHz, in the C band (wavelength of 5.6 cm).
+RADARSAT-1 used a synthetic aperture radar (SAR) sensor was designed under the leadership of Dr. Peter Wood and built by Canadian Astronautics Limited (CAL) in Ottawa, to image the Earth at a single microwave frequency of 5.3 GHz, in the C band (wavelength of 5.6 cm).
 The SAR support structure was designed and manufactured by Northrop Grumman Astro Aerospace and deployed to 15 m in length on orbit.
 Unlike optical satellites that sense reflected sunlight, SAR systems transmitted microwave energy towards the surface and recorded the reflections.
 Thus, Radarsat-1 imaged the Earth, day or night, in any atmospheric condition, such as cloud cover, rain, snow, dust or haze.

 Each of RADARSAT-1's seven beam modes offered a different image resolution.
 The modes included Fine, which covers an area of 50 × 50 km (2500 km2) with a resolution of 10 m; Standard, which covered an area of 100 × 100 km (10000 km2) and had a resolution of 30 m; and ScanSAR wide, which covered a 500 × 500 km (250000 km2) area with a resolution of 100 m.
 RADARSAT-1 also had the unique ability to direct its beam at different angles.

 Orbit

-With an orbital period of 100.70 minutes, RADARSAT-1 circles the Earth 14 times a day.
-The orbit path repeats every 24 days, this means that the satellite is in exactly the same location and could take the same image (same beam mode and beam position) every 24 days.
-This is useful for interferometry and detecting changes at that location that took place during the 24 days.
-Using different beam positions, a location can also be scanned every few days.
+With an orbital period of 100.70 minutes, RADARSAT-1 circled the Earth 14 times a day.
+The orbit path repeated every 24 days, meaning that the satellite was in exactly the same location and could take the same image (same beam mode and beam position) every 24 days.
+This was useful for interferometry and detecting changes at that location that took place during the 24 days.
+Using different beam positions, a location could also be scanned every few days.

 RADARSAT-1 was a right-looking satellite, meaning that the microwave beam transmits and receives on the right side of the satellite, relative to its orbital path.
 As it descends in its orbit from the North Pole, it faces west, and when it ascends from the South Pole, it faces east.
 Locations could therefore be imaged from opposite sides.
 Combined with the different beam modes and positions, this provided users with many possible perspectives from which to image a location.